How to get into ketosis

 Medium-chain triglycerides (MCTs) are the most ketogenic form of fat.
 When you consume MCT oil, it goes straight to your liver for ketone production.

 We talked about exogenous ketones earlier.
-They’re basically ketones—in the form of beta-hydroxybutyrate (BHB)—attached to sodium, potassium, calcium, magnesium, or alcohol molecules.
+They’re basically ketones — beta-hydroxybutyrate (BHB) — attached to sodium, potassium, calcium, magnesium, or alcohol molecules.

 Although exogenous ketones originate outside your body, they’re indistinguishable from ketones made inside your body.
 Same substance.

-Taking exogenous ketones won’t accelerate your fat-adaptation, but it will boost your ketones, temporarily decrease blood sugar levels, and possibly enhance cognition.
+Taking exogenous ketones will not accelerate your fat adaptation, but it will boost your ketones, temporarily decrease blood sugar levels, and possibly enhance cognition.

 Ketosis Is A Tool